sharmachait/Java/Spring/spring boot/Spring Data JPA/02 hibernate jpa jdbc best practices.md

 2. **create-only** - Creates database schema
 3. **drop** - drops table
 4. **create** - drops database schema and recreates tables
-5. **create-drop** - like create but will drop when shutting down aswell
+5. **create-drop** - like create but will drop when shutting down as well
 6. **validate** - validates the schema only
 7. **update** - updates the schema for changes in the JPA entities The tool should only be used for non prod environments